-- 1: The agent contacts AM's Policy Service, requesting a decision about whether the client is authorized to access the resource. - 2: AM's Policy Service returns ALLOW. - 3: The agent writes the policy decision to the audit log. - 4: The agent enforces the policy decision.
-Because the Policy Service returned ALLOW, the agent performs a pass-through operation to return the resource to the client. - 5: The client accesses the resource.
+- 15 The client attempts to access the protected resource again, and the agent intercepts the request. - 16 The agent contacts AM to validate the session contained in the OIDC JWT. - 17 AM validates the session. - 18 The agent contacts AM's Policy Service, requesting a decision about whether the client is authorized to access the resource. - 19 AM's Policy Service returns ALLOW. - 20 The agent writes the policy decision to the audit log. - 21 The agent enforces the policy decision.
+Because the Policy Service returned ALLOW, the agent performs a pass-through operation to return the resource to the client. - 22 The client accesses the resource.